Posted on

 The Small Intestine: Where Absorption Happens

-The small intestine is a long, coiled tube where most of the absorption of nutrients occurs.
+The small intestine is a long, coiled tube where most nutrient absorption occurs.
 It’s divided into three parts: the duodenum, the jejunum, and the ileum.
 When the chyme enters the small intestine, it mixes with digestive enzymes from the pancreas and bile from the liver.
 Not all enzymes are in the stomach.

 The walls of the small intestine are lined with tiny finger-like projections called villi.
 These villi increase the surface area of the intestine and absorb the nutrients from the food into the bloodstream.
-Microbes like bacteria, virus, and even foods may cause inflammation in the small intestine (1).
-This is called villous atrophy, and can affect absorption of nutrients.
+Microbes, such as bacteria and viruses, as well as certain foods, can cause inflammation in the small intestine (1).
+This is called villous atrophy and can impair the absorption of nutrients.

-The small intestine plays a critical role in the digestive system and your Immune System.
+The small intestine plays a critical role in both the digestive system and the immune system.
 Nurturing the lining of the gut, preventing leaky gut, and supporting a healthy microbiome will support overall health.

 The Large Intestine: The Final Stage of Digestion